Melaleuca circuit

 - Drive 1.4km on the access road to the Elanda Point car park and canoe launch area.

-- Paddle 4.5km (1hr) to the Kinaba Visitor Information Centre, then paddle a further 20mins north to Fig Tree Point day-use area.
+- Paddle 4.5km (1hr) to the Kinaba Information Centre, then paddle a further 20min north to Fig Tree Point day-use area.

 By boat

-- Launch your boat from the Boreen Point boat ramp on Urunga Parade and follow the lake navigation markers out into deeper water and then head on a north-east trajectory towards the visible Cooloola Sandpatch in the distant landscape.
-When you approach a red navigational marker in the middle of the lake (opposite Elanda Point), turn on a near northerly trajectory to the channel markers through very shallow shoals to the Kinaba Visitor Information Centre.
+- Launch your boat from the Boreen Point boat ramp on Urunga Parade and follow the lake navigational markers out into deeper water and then head on a north-east trajectory towards the visible Cooloola Sand Patch in the distant landscape.
+When you approach a red navigational marker in the middle of the lake (opposite Elanda Point), turn on a near northerly trajectory to the channel markers, through very shallow shoals, to the Kinaba Information Centre.

-- From the start of the Boronia Trail, walk 7km (2.5hr) to Fig Tree Point camping area.
+- From the start of the Cooloola Wilderness Trail at Elanda Point, walk 10.6km (3.5hr) to Fig Tree Point camping area.

 - Read walk with care for tips on walking safely and walking lightly.